Splash (film): Plot

-Meanwhile, Kornbluth, realizing that Madison is the mermaid he encountered, pursues the couple, trying to expose her by splashing her with water.
-After his first attempts are unsuccessful, Kornbluth ultimately infiltrates the dignitary dinner, soaking Madison with a hose and unmasking her identity.
+Meanwhile, after seeing a supermarket tabloid headline about the beautiful naked woman at the Statue of Liberty, Kornbluth realizes that the woman in question is the mermaid he encountered.
+He pursues the couple, soaking Madison with a hose and unmasking her identity.
 Madison is seized by government agents and taken to a secret lab, headed by Kornbluth's cold-hearted rival, Dr. Ross, for examination.
 As she withers away in captivity, Kornbluth learns that the scientists are planning to dissect her, causing him to regret his actions.

-Allen is shocked by Madison's secret and rejects her, but when he voices his disillusionment to his brother, Freddie berates him, reminding him how happy he was with her.
-Realizing that he still loves Madison, Allen confronts the guilt-ridden Kornbluth, who, having been rejected by his colleagues despite proving the existence of mermaids, agrees to help rescue her.
+Allen is shocked by Madison's secret and initially rejects her, but when he voices his disillusionment to his brother, Freddie berates him, reminding him how happy he was with her.
+Realizing that he still loves Madison, Allen confronts Kornbluth, who agrees to help rescue her.
 Kornbluth, accompanied by Allen and Freddie impersonating Swedish scientists, enters the lab and smuggles Madison outside.
-Freddie stays behind to be arrested in Allen's place, while Kornbluth unsuccessfully tries to stop military troops from catching the couple.
+Freddie stays behind to be arrested in Allen's place, while Kornbluth tries to stop military troops from catching the couple.

-As they make it to New York Harbor, Madison tells Allen that he can survive underwater as long as he is with her, prompting Allen to realize that she was the girl he had met underwater as a child.
+As they make it to New York Harbor, Madison tells Allen that he can survive underwater as long as he is with her, prompting him to realize that she was the girl he had met underwater as a child.
 She warns him that if he comes to live in the sea, he will never be able to return to land.
 Madison dives into the water as the troops close in on them.
-When they attempt to arrest Allen, he jumps in after her but starts to drown.
-She kisses him, gifting him the ability to swim and breathe underwater.
-Frogmen try to recapture them, but the couple fight them off and escape.
-Allen discards his jacket as the couple happily swims toward what appears to be an underwater kingdom.
+When they attempt to arrest Allen, he jumps in after her and she kisses him, gifting him the ability to swim and breathe underwater.
+Allen discards his jacket as the couple swims toward what appears to be an underwater kingdom.